igorgatis/spark-osmpbf/README.md

 ```

 ## Schema
-`spark-osmpbf`'s schema was based on `osm-parquetizer`.
-It includes an
+The `spark-osmpbf` default schema was based on `osm-parquetizer`.
+It includes
-extra `entity_type` string field which is self-explanatory:
+an extra `entity_type` string field which is self-explanatory:

 ```
 root